-The free proton is a weak acid that can lower the pH.
+• The free proton is a weak acid that can lower the pH.
 Water temperature has an effect on the reaction as well.
 The colder the water temperature is the slower the reaction occurs and the warmer the water temperature is the quicker the reaction occurs.
-Most construction applications in Washington State have water temperatures in the 50°F or higher range so the reaction is almost simultaneous.
+Most construction

-Treatment Process:
+The Treatment Process of Carbon Dioxide Sparging: